peppemas/mcp_server/README.md

 ## MCP Server Architecture

-The MCP Server is designed to implement a Modal Context Protocol, enabling a modular and extensible architecture.
+The MCP Server is designed to implement a Model Context Protocol, enabling a modular and extensible architecture.
 Below is an overview of the project's architecture:

 ### Core Components